-Accumet was the first in the RF and Microwave industry to create surface preparation standards for ceramics back in 1970, and the who, what, why, where, when, and how of it all is still part of our core.
-You can tap into that tribal knowledge right now by reviewing our most frequently asked questions and then sending us your own application engineering questions.
-Our combined material science expertise and microelectronics substrate processing knowledge is at your disposal any time you need help from an expert consultant.
-Whether it’s an alumina surface preparation or silicon carbide or BeO tolerance question, a material choice question, or best practice question on lapping vs. polishing, Accumet technical consultants are here to provide the consulting, advice, and insight you need to improve your ceramic and metal substrate processing steps, and optimize your RF and microwave integrated circuits (ICs).
+Accumet was the first in the RF and Microwave industry to create surface preparation and machining standards for ceramics back in 1970.
+Our combined material science expertise and microelectronics substrate processing knowledge is at your disposal any time you need us.
+Whether it’s an alumina surface preparation or silicon carbide or BeO tolerance question, a material choice question, or best practice question on lapping, polishing, or laser machining, we're here to provide the consulting, advice, and insight you need to improve your various material processing steps.

 Typical Polishing Benefits Include: